 Motion Plotting: Track students’ movements across campus with real-time heatmaps and receive automatic alerts when a certain number of people have gathered together in specific areas of campus that violate grouping guidelines.

-Facial Detection: Even when students are wearing masks, Verkada’s advanced facial detection software has a high accuracy rating for identifying students, so if an incident occurs and someone needs to be identified, the mask rule will not impede on an investigation.
+Facial Detection: Even when students are wearing masks.
+Verkada’s advanced facial detection software has a high accuracy rating for identifying students.